Cursed is the ground because of you; through painful toil you will eat food from it all the days of your life. Genesis 3:17b

 It came as something of a shock when it first dawned upon me that life wasn’t plain sailing.
-For a few years after conversion I carried a fiction in my head that now I loved God my difficulties were somehow behind me.
+For a few years after accepting Christ, I carried a fiction in my head that now I loved God my difficulties were somehow behind me.
 In fact, one consequence of saying yes to God was that I found myself in more challenging circumstances.

 In my frustration and confusion, in unanticipated and unwelcome circumstances, once I’d vented my fury and fears, I discovered that prayer was what I needed.
 It never gave a direct solution, yet calmed and focused me sufficiently to keep on after God without knowing when or how my life might change.

 Prayer acts as a rudder keeping me upright in the storms of life.
-It also sends out the appropriate distress signal as I await much needed help if I’m to endure to the end.
+It also sends out the appropriate distress signal as I await much-needed help if I’m to endure to the end.

 Something to Consider: How do you choose to navigate the storms of life?